cdap-guides/cdap-etl-guide/CDAPTableToDBTable/README.rst

 ==================================================================

-The built-in ``cdap-data-pipeline`` system artifact can be used to create a data pipeline application that reads from a Batch Source and persists it to a Sink.
+The built-in ``cdap-data-pipeline`` system artifact can be used to create a data pipeline application that reads from a batch source and persists it to a sink.
 In this example, we will read an entire CDAP HBase table in batch mode and use a Database Sink to write the table's rows to a database.